 This type of solar panels is made of the highest purity silicon and they are the most efficient.
 They can convert a quarter of the sunlight they get into electricity.

 This type of solar panels is able to give out their best performance even in high temperatures and they are also less expensive than monocrystalline panels.

 Factors Affecting Solar Panel Efficiency:

-Solar Panel should be positioned in a clear area with no shade.
-If there is a shaded area the efficiency of the panels will be reduced.
+Solar panel should be positioned in a clear area with no shade.
+If there is a shaded area, the efficiency of the panels will be reduced.

-Install the Solar Panel in the position which gives more hours of sun exposure to the panel to increase the effectiveness.
+Install the solar panel in the position which gives more hours of sun exposure to the panel to increase the effectiveness.

+Solar panels typically have a lifespan of around 25 to 30 years.
 The efficiency of the solar panels decreases a little bit overtime.

 Cleaning the solar panels regularly is important since dust or dirt can accumulate on the surface.
 This may block some of the sunlight and reduce the efficiency of the panels.